nocti1/HaloCE-Gametype-Editor/README.md

 ### Features
 - Edit Halo Custom Edition gametypes with a familiar interface
 - Set custom values for any property
-- Details pane for each property
+- Details page with information for each property (pulled live from Github)
-- Update CRC check for broken gametypes
+- Update CRC check for modified/broken gametypes
-- Automatically backup gametypes
+- Automatic gametype backup
 - Automatic update checking
 - 7 different themes